insertStringHere/simple-game/README.md

 # simple-game
-A simple roguelite game for windows written primarily in assembly.
+A simple roguelite game for windows written primarily in C.

 # The Goals
 Less than making a functional game, theres a few things I want to learn while doing this project.